 the chemistry department here, Dan Boye from Davidson College,

 and Kurt Hoffman from Whitman College.
-Dan has put together a great web
+Dan has put together a web

-site where you can read about our recent students, papers, and grants.
+site where you can read about our students, papers, and presentations.
+We've had

 project and have had many students make valuable contributions to the work.